Decision Models for Selecting Architecture Patterns and Strategies in Quantum Software Systems: Research Design

 \subsubsection{Identifying Architecture Patterns and Strategies Using a Mining Study}

 \textbf{ Phase 1 - Data Collection} \textbf{ Step 1 - GitHub Projects:} In this study, we collected data from open-source quantum software projects.
 This includes both (i) core quantum frameworks (e.g., Qiskit, Cirq, PennyLane) and (ii) supportive tools (e.g., DeepChem, Covalent) that facilitate quantum software development.
 These projects were initially selected based on a rigorous keyword-driven search and filtering process.
 We conducted a pilot search using a variety of keywords to determine the most effective terms for identifying relevant quantum-related projects on GitHub.
 After evaluating different options, we selected ``\textit{quantum}'' and ``\textit{quantum computing}'' as our primary keywords.
 The search was performed across multiple project components, including names, topics, descriptions, and README files.
-The keyword ``\textit{quantum}'' returned a total of 74,432 projects, whereas ``\textit{quantum computing}'' yielded significantly fewer results—12,401 projects many of which were unrelated, such as other learning resources\footnote{\url{https://github.com/desireevl/awesome-quantum-computing}} and books\footnote{\url{https://github.com/JackHidary/quantumcomputingbook}}.
+The keyword ``\textit{quantum}'' returned a total of 74,432 projects, whereas ``\textit{quantum computing}'' yielded significantly fewer results 12,401 projects, many of which were unrelated, such as other learning resources\footnote{\url{https://github.com/desireevl/awesome-quantum-computing}} and books\footnote{\url{https://github.com/JackHidary/quantumcomputingbook}}.
 Since ``\textit{quantum computing}'' is a subset of the broader term ``\textit{quantum}'', and projects retrieved using ``\textit{quantum}'' also included those related to ``\textit{quantum computing}'', we decided to proceed with ``\textit{quantum}'' as our search keyword.
 To collect the project data, we utilized GitHub REST API\footnote{\url{https://docs.github.com/en/rest?apiVersion=2022-11-28}}.
 We applied the following inclusion criteria: (1) the presence of the word ``\textit{quantum}'' in the project metadata (name, description, topics, or README file) following a similar metadata-based project identification approach used in prior work \cite{openja2022technical}, (2) a minimum of 50 stars, and (3) at least 15 forks, to reduce the likelihood of including small-scale or student projects, as suggested by prior research \cite{waseem2021nature}.
-Based on these criteria, we initially identified 1,226 relevant projects.
-Subsequently, we manually reviewed each repository’s metadata, including its description, topics, and README file, to refine our dataset further.
-We excluded repositories that were purely educational (e.g., tutorials or documentation), not written in English, or unrelated to quantum software systems despite containing the keyword ``\textit{quantum}'' (e.g., unrelated tools like FirefoxColor\footnote{\url{https://github.com/mozilla/FirefoxColor}}).
-This resulted in a curated dataset of 347 quantum software repositories.